redhatsby/Claude-Certified-Architect-Foundations-v2.0-/README.md

 For more on decomposing agent workflows and tool-mediated orchestration, see the Agent SDK documentation and the broader Prompt Engineering guidance.

-Domain
-Agentic Architecture & Orchestration
+Domain :Agentic Architecture & Orchestration

 Question 2
 Correct
 Scenario: Multi-Agent Research System You are building a multi-agent research system using the Claude Agent SDK.
 A coordinator agent delegates to specialized subagents: one searches the web, one analyzes documents, one synthesizes findings, and one generates reports.
 The system researches topics and produces comprehensive, cited reports.
 During testing, the document analysis subagent receives coordinator-selected PDFs and reports from an approved catalog, but it has a generic URL retrieval tool.
 It sometimes follows links inside documents to blogs, login pages, or duplicate HTML summaries, then cites those pages instead of the approved sources.
 You need reduce these citation and scope errors while preserving access to approved source material.
 What change best addresses this?